weaversa/cryptol-course/labs/SAW/SAW.md

                                   3  : [32] )"""))
 ```

 We use 3 double quotes `"""` in our `cry_f` call.
-This technique is handy when we want to separate our expected Cryptol-defined behaviors over multiple lines to improve code readability.
+This technique is useful when we want to separate our expected Cryptol-defined behaviors over multiple lines to improve code readability.
 Python considers the 3 double quotes as a multiline string.
 Multiline strings may also be used as block comments in Python.

 While Cryptol's record types could also represent structs, SAW does not currently support translating Cryptol's record types into crucible-llvm's type system.
 If we tried to represent the struct as a Cryptol record like so: